minorua/Qgis2threejs/source/2.9/Exporter.rst

          Saves the rendered scene as a PNG image file.
 You can also copy the image to the clipboard.

       * glTF (.gltf,.glb)...
-         Saves 3D model of current scene in glTF format.
+         Saves the 3D model of the current scene in glTF format.

    * Export Settings

       * Load / Save / Clear export settings

    * Plugin Settings...
-      Opens Plugin Settings dialog.
-See `Plugin Settings <#plugin-settings>`__
+      Opens the Plugin Settings dialog.
+See `Plugin Settings <#plugin-settings>`__.

    * Close
-      Closes Qgis2threejs Exporter.
+      Closes the Qgis2threejs exporter.

+.. _scene:

 * Scene

    * Scene Settings...
-      Opens Scene settings dialog.
-See `Scene Settings <#scene-settings>`__ section.
+      Opens the Scene Settings dialog.
+See `Scene Settings <#scene-settings>`__.

    * Add Layer

       * Add Flat Plane
-         ✏
+         Adds a flat horizontal plane to the scene.
+The altitude of the added plane can be changed in the Properties dialog.

-.. _add-point-cloud-layer-guide:
+.. _add-point-cloud-layer:

       * Add Point Cloud Layer...
+         Adds a point cloud layer to the scene that can be loaded with Potree version 1.6.
+This feature has not been updated in recent years and does not support the Potree 2.0 file format or Cloud Optimized Point Cloud (COPC).

    * Reload (F5)
-      Reloads current scene.
+      Reloads the web page and rebuilds the current scene.

 * View

    * Camera
       Changes the camera.
-See `Camera Settings <#camera-settings>`__ section.
+See `Camera Settings <#camera-settings>`__.

    * Widgets
-      Configures widgets to be place on web page, such as Navigation widget, North arrow and footer label.
+      Configures widgets to be placed on the web page, such as the Navigation widget, the North arrow and the footer label.
-      See `Widgets <#widgets>`__ section.
+      See `Widgets <#widgets>`__.

    * Reset Camera Position (Shift+R)
-      Returns to the initial camera position and resets its focal point to the initial point.
+      Returns the camera to its initial position and resets the focal point to its initial location.

 * Window